rozza/mongo-java-driver/docs/reference/content/bson/pojos.md

 ### Fields with abstract or interface types.

-If a POJO contains a field that has an abstract type or has an interface as it's type, then a discriminator is required.
+If a POJO contains a field that has an abstract type or has an interface as its type, then a discriminator is required.
 The type and all subtypes / implementations need to be registered with the `PojoCodecProvider` so that values can be encoded and decoded correctly.

 The easiest way to enable a discriminator is to annotate the abstract class with the `Discriminator` annotation.
 Alternatively, the